fbpx

 To us, great design is a fusion of form, function and manufacturability.
 It is evident in the product that looks and feels right, reliably meets all functional requirements and, importantly, is delivered to the market at the right price and at the right time.

-Re-working the design after prototyping then becomes a damage-limitation exercise and usually results in a half-way house: the designer cannot afford to stray away from the original concept else another round of testing would be warranted.
+Re-working the design after prototyping becomes a damage-limitation exercise and usually results in a half-way house: the designer cannot afford to stray away from the original concept else another round of testing would be necessary.
 Additionally, the design re-work adds considerably to costs and time spent at the detail design phase or in the transfer to manufacture – so much so that the window of opportunity to take the product to market at a given price may be missed.

 Warley Design is different…